 How do I take it?

 Prescribing information states that Kenalog is applied topically to the affected area three or four times a day.

-The FDA-approved label for Kenalog lists side effects including burning, itching, irritation, dry skin, skin atrophy (thinning and wrinkling of skin and/or visible depressions), stretch marks, acne, folliculitis (infected hair follicles), excessive hair growth, allergic rashes, and infections.
+The FDA-approved label for Kenalog lists side effects including burning, itching, irritation, dry skin, skin atrophy (thinning, wrinkling, or visible depressions of the skin), stretch marks, acne, folliculitis (infected hair follicles), excessive hair growth, allergic rashes, hypopigmentation, and infections.

 Rare but serious side effects for corticosteroids include high blood sugar and reversible hypothalamic-pituitary-adrenal axis suppression (a dysfunction of the adrenal system).

 For more details about this treatment, visit:

 We never share your personal information with anyone.